dfed/SafeDI/README.md

 #### Instantiating objects

-In a manual DI system, it is common to directly call your dependencies‘ `init(…)` methods.
+In a manual DI system, it is common to directly call your dependencies‘ `init(…)` functions.
 When utilizing SafeDI, you must rely on `@Instantiated`-decorated properties to instantiate your dependencies for you.
-Calling a dependency‘s `init(…)` method directly effectively exits the SafeDI-built dependency tree.
+Calling a dependency‘s `init(…)` function directly effectively exits the SafeDI-built dependency tree, which removes property lifecycle guarantees.

 To instantiate a dependency after a property‘s enclosing type is initialized, you must utilize an instantiated or received `Instantiator` or `ForwardingInstantiator` instance.